DevOpsBootcamp/website/source/programming.rst

     Python is a programming language designed for *learning*.
-This means it is relatively simple to pick-up and run with, and it looks a lot like psuedo-code you might right.
+This means it is relatively simple to pick-up and run with, and it looks a lot like psuedo-code you might write.
 It is very popular, modestly fast, and commonly used in the programming industry.

     Python is a *scripting language*.
-While other languages need to be *compiled* and then you run a binary, you run the script directly with ``$ python my_script.py``.
+While other languages need to be *compiled* and then have a binary run, you run the script directly with ``$ python my_script.py``.

-    One advantage to scripts is that you can write functions in a file and python will run them, you don't need to write a ``main()`` function or anything!
+    One advantage to scripts is that you can write functions in a file and Python will just run them-- you don't need to write a ``main()`` function or anything!

 Python Datatypes